 15. Southington's annual apple fest may be canceled this year, but you can still pick local apples at Karabin Farms.

 Apples, animals, pumpkins and more are waiting to be discovered at Karabin Farms.

 16. Visit the Danbury Railway Museum which offers history lessons, train rides (seasonal) and hands on learning.
 Fun for train fanatics and their parents!
 2020 update: At press time, the museum was temporarily closed but expected to reopen: Check website for updates.

 18. Take the kiddos to IT Adventure Ropes Course to burn off some steam from school.

-19. Enjoy a hayride at Warrup's Farm in Redding.
+19. Enjoy pumpkin season and a hayride at Warrup's Farm in Redding.

 23. Smell the early-fall roses at Elizabeth Park’s rose garden.